 - Who assigns the activities?

-Public employees are assigned disaster service activities by their superiors or by law to assist the agency in carrying out its responsibilities during times of disaster.
+Public employees are assigned disaster service activities by their supervisors or by law enforcement to assist the agency in carrying out its responsibilities during times of disaster.

 - Do public employees get paid while acting as disaster service workers?

 Yes, public employees acting as disaster service workers get paid only if they have taken and subscribed an oath or affirmation as set forth in the California Constitution that declares them to be disaster service workers in time of need.
 As part of the hiring process at Santa Monica College, all employees take and subscribe to this oath or affirmation.

 - Can disaster service workers be sued for actions taken while performing duties?

 Public employee service workers cannot be held liable for their actions during a disaster while acting within the scope of their responsibilities.